๐ What is Docker and Why is It Useful for Windows Users?

 cd /mnt/c/Users/your_user_name/Desktop

-OK so I think we can all agree that trying to remember this long path every time we want to navigate to the desktop, well luckily we can make what is known as a symbolic link so we don't have to remember it.
-Make sure you were able to navigate to your desktop correctly, you can verify this by typing 'ls' when in the folder and ensuring it shows the same files/applications as you see on your desktop.
+OK, so I think we can all agree that trying to remember this long path every time we want to navigate to the Desktop isn't ideal.
+Fortunately, we can create what’s known as a symbolic link — so we don’t have to remember it each time. โ

-OK making the symbolic link is very easy ensure you switch out the path to the Desktop with the one you found on your machine.
+Creating the symbolic link is really easy — just make sure to replace the path to the Desktop with the one you found on your machine.

-First we switch back to the root directory simply by typing cd
+First, we switch back to the root directory simply by typing:

 cd